-If you are not admitted to the program of your choice, you will be told of the reason and offered assistance in choosing another program.
+If you are not admitted to the program of your choice, you will be given the reason and offered assistance in choosing another program.
 For example, if you are missing a high school requirement, you may be offered an opportunity to be admitted to Open Studies.
-Admission to Open Studies gives you an opportunity to complete admission requirements for your chosen program and start on other courses at the same time.
+Admission to Open Studies gives you an opportunity to complete admission requirements for your chosen program while starting other courses at the same time.